 (Seriously, have you even tried the pappardelle at Giacomo's?)

 Owner/chef Lynette Hawkins has succeeded in keeping her cozy Italian café both casual and high-quality since opening in 2009.
 Her small plates and accompanying small prices encourage you to order, experiment, and share (don’t miss the eggplant involtini), though the restaurant is perhaps best known for its exemplary spaghetti carbonara with guanciale and a farm-fresh egg.
-(Also, that gorgonzola and mushroom pappardelle is to die for.)
+(Also, the gorgonzola and mushroom pappardelle is to die for.)
 A progressive bottle list features plenty of biodynamic selections and spotlights Italy’s myriad female winemakers.

 The splashy dining room in this Italian stronghold, the undisputed power-lunch palace of River Oaks, hosts Houston’s social set during the day.
-The generous $19 prix-fixe business lunch offers two reliable courses of standards, such as Caesar salad and pork chop with potato puree.
+The generous $19 prix fixe business lunch offers two reliable courses of standards, such as Caesar salad and pork chop with potato puree.
 For dinner, favorites like frutti di mare and short rib agnolotti aim to please.
 For bigger appetites, the wild boar chop (called Gallagher) in aged sherry-morel sauce makes a hefty statement.

-Positioning itself as a sexier upscale-casual Italian restaurant, this chain (formerly of Arizona's Fox Restaurant Concepts) offers shareable plates like prosciutto bruschetta and black Mediterranean mussels, plus pizzas (we recommend the Pig with spicy pepperoni, soppressata, and sausage) and homemade pasta dishes.
-Try to snag a seat facing the glass-walled kitchen, where cooks scurry about making delicate pastas like tortelloni and radiatori, that half-spiral that sops up parmesan cream sauce in a mouthwatering dish with short rib.
+Positioning itself as a sexier upscale-casual Italian restaurant, this chain (formerly of Arizona's Fox Restaurant Concepts) offers shareable plates like prosciutto bruschetta and black Mediterranean mussels, plus pizzas (we recommend the Pig, with spicy pepperoni, soppressata, and sausage) and homemade pasta dishes.
+Try to snag a seat facing the glass-walled kitchen, where cooks scurry about making delicate pastas like tortelloni and radiatori, that half-spiral that sops up Parmesan cream sauce in a mouthwatering dish with short rib.

 On the patio at Travis McShane's return to Houston is where I want to be.
-Give me a glass of Sangiovese, and order me the pork chop Milanese, a hefty and tender cut meant for a couple of party guests.
+Give me a glass of sangiovese, and order me the pork chop Milanese, a hefty and tender cut meant for a couple of party guests.
 I'll be happy all evening with that alone.
 Of course, there's also the half chicken, perfectly browned with a lemony tweak.
 That dish is a nod to McShane's mentor Jonathan Waxman, who created the definitive version of half chicken at New York's Barbuto.
 Ostia feels a lot like a New York restaurant with some Cali effortlessness ... or exactly the kind of place that would open in Texas in 2020.

-Chef de cuisine Austin Waiter’s creative tasting menu, which changes often, wows with the type of dishes that should make the Michelin Guide take notice: a duck press for two, pan-seared Dover sole with meunière sauce, and that famous gigantic soufflé.
+Tony's creative tasting menu, which changes often, wows with the type of dishes that should make the Michelin Guide take notice: a duck press for two, pan-seared Dover sole with meunière sauce, and that famous gigantic soufflé.
 Add in any of the house-made pastas and the always-impeccable service at this Greenway Plaza favorite, and there’s reason to believe that Tony’s is still at the top of its game after more than 50 years in business.